-It's important to note that of the bad debts, car loans typically have the lowest interest rates.
-If you purchase a reasonable car and take a loan at a low interest rate, this could actually be a good debt as a car is likely a necessity for you.
-However, it is a slippery slope as you can also take on too much debt to buy a car you can't truly afford and thus becoming bad debt.
+It’s important to note that of the bad debts, car loans typically have the lowest interest rates.
+If you purchase a reasonable car and take a loan at a low interest rate, this could actually be good debt as a car is likely a necessity for you.
+However, it is a slippery slope as you can also take on too much debt to buy a car you can’t truly afford and thus become bad debt.

 Now, if you have found yourself with a large amount of bad debts, there are several techniques available to you to eliminate this debt.
 Two of these include the snowball and avalanche methods.
 Under the avalanche method, you start by paying as much as possible towards the loan with the highest interest rate (you continue to pay the minimum payment on the remaining loans as well).
 Once paid off, you apply that payment to the loan with the next highest rate and work your way down until all bad debts have been paid off.

 The snowball method is similar, but instead of focusing on the interest rate, you focus on the balance of the individual debts.
 You start by paying as much as possible to the loan with the lowest balance to pay it off quickly.
 Once paid off, you move on to the loan with the next lowest balance until eventually you reach and pay off the largest balance.

 Pro-Tip: The avalanche method will save you money in the long run, but the snowball method can give you the psychological boost of paying off the lower balances quickly to keep you motivated while tackling the debt.

 You should also keep an eye on the interest rates of your debts.
 If interest rates have fallen, refinancing your mortgage or student loans to take advantage of the lower rates could save you thousands of dollars over the life of the loan.